-When it comes to the structure of the IT talent pool in Ukraine, it has the following skills distribution: 53% of software engineers, 15% of QA/testing specialists, 6% of Project Managers and 26% of UX/UI designers, DevOps, Business Analysts and the rest.
+When it comes to the structure of the IT talent pool in Ukraine, it has the following skills distribution: 58% of software engineers, 17% of designers, 12% of project managers, 11% of QA/testing specialists and 2% of DevOps engineers.

 Ukrainian software developers specialise in a wide range of programming languages, technologies and tools.
 According to HackerRank, Ukraine ranks 11th with an overall score of 88.7 points out of 100 among the top 50 countries with the world’s best software developers.
 Also, it is 6th on the TopCoder rating of the best programmers.

 There’s a strong stereotype among Ukrainians that the primary motivation to work in the tech industry is high salaries.
 However, the research puts an end to this point of view—while 63% of Ukrainian developers indicate the financial perspective as one of the reasons they chose their profession, 78% state that interest in technologies was the prevailing reason to build a career in tech.

 Benefits of Outsourcing IT Projects to Ukraine

 - Engineering mindset and robust skillset